Ricurry/Abraxas/README.md

 # Abraxus.

+## This was transferred by my alternate account.

 #### Self Checksum and IP Header Library!
 Written in C/C++ for the Linux SubSystem.

 *NOTE:* *this is in beta stage right now, so wait patiently for more functions!*